 A postgraduate student is a student who holds a Bachelor's degree from an accredited college or university and who is enrolled in credit courses on the undergraduate level only.

 THE MASTER'S DEGREE

-General requirements for the degree of Master of Arts or Master of Science are:
+General requirements for the degree of Master of Arts, Master of Science, or Master of Business Administration are:

 1. A minimum of 30 credits of graduate work.